INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 ### Structure of GetFeatureInfo responses <a name="structureOfGetfeatureinfoResponses"></a>

 The local services **should** provide GetFeatureInfo responses with the standardised content.
-This allows improving the end-user experience as responses returned by different local services via collective service look the same.
+This allows improves the end-user experience as responses returned by different local services via collective service look the same.

 For HTML format the standardisation can be achieved by developing an example of reference HTML response.
 In case of XML format, XSD application schema can be developed to validate GetFeatureInfo XML responses against the schema.

-Again, if GetFeatureInfo responses of local services do not follow the standardised, they can be transformed by the collective service to a common standard by applying for example Extensible Stylesheet Language Transformations (XSLT).
-Nonetheless, the standardisation of the GetFeatureInfo responses on a local service level is the recommended approach.
+Again, suppose GetFeatureInfo responses of local services do not follow the standard.
+In that case, they can be transformed by the collective service to a common structure by applying, for example, Extensible Stylesheet Language Transformations (XSLT).
+Nonetheless, the standardization of the GetFeatureInfo responses on a local service level is the recommended approach.

 # Examples of implementations <a name="examplesOfImplementation"></a>